A look at Michelle Wolf’s most “controversial” WHCD jokes, one year later

 When incendiary standup Michelle Wolf took the stage at last year’s White House Correspondents Dinner, she was hoping to kill.
-It probably didn’t occur to her that she would end up killing the WHCD as we know it.
+It probably didn’t occur to her that she’d end up killing the event itself.

 Well, technically, that’s not accurate.
 Wolf wasn’t the one who killed the tradition of comedians making a roast-filled speech at the event.
-That would be the cowards in the White House Correspondents Association, who caved in to the blowback that followed Wolf’s performance, distancing themselves from her and ultimately installing a historian instead of a comic for the next WHCD, which will take place this weekend.
+That would be the cowards in the White House Correspondents Association, who caved in to the blowback that followed Wolf’s performance, distancing themselves from her and ultimately installing a historian for the next WHCD, which will take place this weekend.

 Now that a year has gone by, it’s worth investigating exactly what happened.
 Why was Wolf’s speech deemed so outrageously offensive?
 What was it that led conservative viewers to bombard the FCC with tattletale complaint calls?
 What made the people who seemingly aren’t moved by kids being kept in cages stand up and walk out of Wolf’s speech in righteous fury?
 Which jokes were the ones that proved too spicy for the people who guffaw whenever the president calls a woman “horseface” or tweets a video of himself body-slamming the very concept of CNN?

 It’s important to note, of course, that it wasn’t just the MAGA faithful who were mad about Wolf’s speech.
-Legacy centrist reporters like Andrea Mitchell and Mika Brzezinski tweeted their outrage specifically over Wolf’s jokes about White House Press Secretary Sarah Huckabee Sanders.
-Indeed, Wolf’s jokes about Sanders ended up being a flashpoint for people to vent their ire about her performance altogether, often falsely claiming Wolf had made fun of Sanders’ appearance.
+Legacy reporters like Andrea Mitchell and Mika Brzezinski tweeted their outrage specifically over Wolf’s jokes about White House Press Secretary Sarah Huckabee Sanders.
+Indeed, Wolf’s Sanders jokes ended up being a flashpoint for her performance altogether, often leading to the false claim Wolf had made fun of Sanders’ appearance.
 (She hadn’t.)

 Let’s take a look back through 13 representative jokes from Wolf’s WHCD performance, and see how they play now with a year’s distance.
 Revisiting them is interesting both in how well some of them still hold up, and how they look now with a year’s worth of new information.